 Michael B. Haines.
-Mr. Haines's employment agreement, which became effective as of March 21, 2017 and has an initial term scheduled to expire on March 21, 2021, provides that he will serve as our Executive Vice President, Chief Financial Officer, Treasurer and Secretary for an initial term of four years, with automatic renewal for additional one-year terms unless we give prior written notice of non-renewal at least six months prior to the end of the then current term.
-Pursuant to the employment agreement, Mr. Haines is entitled to a base salary of \$331,000, subject to review and upward adjustment, and an annual bonus between 0% and 125% of his then annual base salary, as determined in the sole discretion of our board of directors and based on Mr. Haines' performance and the performance of the Company.
+Mr. Haines's employment agreement, which became effective as of March 21, 2017 provides that he will serve as our Executive Vice President, Chief Financial Officer, Treasurer and Secretary for an initial term of four years, with automatic renewal for additional one-year terms unless we give prior written notice of non-renewal at least six months prior to the end of the then current term.
+Pursuant to the employment agreement, Mr. Haines is entitled to a base salary of \$356,000, subject to review and upward adjustment, and an annual bonus between 0% and 125% of his then annual base salary, as determined in the sole discretion of our board of directors and based on Mr. Haines' performance and the performance of the Company.
 Mr. Haines is also entitled to participate in all of our employee benefit plans and programs on substantially the same terms and conditions as other senior executives.
-Mr. Haines is entitled to (i) reimbursement for reasonable business expenses; and (ii) an automobile allowance of \$750 per month.
-In March 2018, the Compensation Committee approved an increase to Mr. Haines' automobile allowance to \$1,500 per month.
+Mr. Haines is entitled to (i) reimbursement for reasonable business expenses; and (ii) an automobile allowance of \$1,500 per month.